espressomd/espresso/doc/sphinx/appendix.rst

 and can be treated as any short ranged force is treated using the link cell algorithm, here in the layered variant.
-The special functions in the formula are somewhat demanding, but for the polygamma functions Taylor series can be achieved, which are implemented in mmm-common.h.
+The special functions in the formula are somewhat demanding, but for the polygamma functions Taylor series can be achieved, which are implemented in :file:`mmm-common.h`.
 The Bessel functions are calculated using a Chebychev series.

 The treatment of the far formula is algorithmically more complicated.